 The Common Workflow Language (CWL) is an emerging standard for writing workflows that are portable across multiple workflow engines and platforms.
-Toil has full support for the CWL v1.0.1 specification.
+Toil has full support for the CWL v1.0, v1.1, and v1.2 standards.

 9.1 Running CWL Locally